Understanding Effects

 IO as an effect

 File reads, network calls, and console interaction are effects.
-Your code performs them; a handler at the program's boundary provides the real implementation.
-In tests, a different handler provides fake responses.
+Your code performs them; a handler at the program's boundary supplies the real implementation.
+In tests, a different handler stands in with fake responses.

 [effect Http

-Instead of throwing exceptions or returning Result everywhere, you can perform an error effect.
-The handler then decides whether to retry the operation, log the error and return a default, or propagate the failure:
+Rather than throwing exceptions or threading Result through every call, you perform an error effect.
+The handler decides what failure means here: retry the operation, log it and fall back to a default, or let it propagate:

 [effect Fail